pgRouting/workshop/docs/source/chapters/advanced.rst

   :width: 300pt
   :alt: Detail.
 Not all crossings are vertices in the graph

-In "real" networks there are different limitations or preferences for different road types for example.
-In other words, we don't want to get the *shortest* but the **cheapest** path - a path with a minimal cost.
-There is no limitation in what we take as costs.
+When dealing with data, being aware of what kind of data is being used, can improve results.
+Vehciles can not circulate pedestrian ways, likewise, routing not using pedestrian ways will make the results closer to reality.

-When we convert data from OSM format using the osm2pgrouting tool, we get two additional tables: ``osm_way_types`` and ``osm_way_classes``:
+When converting data from OSM format using the osm2pgrouting tool, there are two additional tables: ``osm_way_types`` and ``osm_way_classes``:

 .. rubric:: osm_way_types